awsdocs/application-auto-scaling-user-guide/doc_source/services-that-can-integrate-msk.md

 ## Registering Amazon MSK cluster storage as scalable targets with Application Auto Scaling<a name="integrate-register-msk"></a>

 Application Auto Scaling requires a scalable target before you can create a scaling policy for the storage volume size per broker of an Amazon MSK cluster\.
-A scalable target is a resource that Application Auto Scaling can scale out and scale in\.
+A scalable target is a resource that Application Auto Scaling can scale\.
 Scalable targets are uniquely identified by the combination of resource ID, scalable dimension, and namespace\.

 If you configure auto scaling using the Amazon MSK console, then Amazon MSK automatically registers a scalable target for you\.

 If you want to configure auto scaling using the AWS CLI or one of the AWS SDKs, you can use the following options:
 + AWS CLI:

-  Call the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command for an Amazon MSK cluster\.
+  Call the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command for an Amazon MSK cluster\.
 The following example registers the storage volume size per broker of an Amazon MSK cluster, with a minimum capacity of 100 GiB and a maximum capacity of 800 GiB\.

   ```
   aws application-autoscaling register-scalable-target \